-Because LSI regularly updates device drivers, a feature might be added to your driver that is not included in the most recent documentation.
+Because Avago regularly updates device drivers, a feature might be added to your driver that is not included in the most recent documentation.
 If you have a question about a feature, consult the readme file that accompanies the driver, or contact your MegaRAID support representative.
 Be sure to use the latest service packs provided by the OS manufacturer.

-You can download the latest drivers and software on the LSI website at http://www.lsi.com/support/Pages/download-search.aspx.
+You can download the latest drivers and software on the company website at www.avagotech.com/support/download-search.
 Under the Download tab, select your product from the pull-down list to display the latest drivers available for download.